Skip to content

 My on and off Journey!

-I was 40 when I suddenly decided it’s time to do something seriously about my health.
-I had become extremely thin and didn’t have any strength or stamina.
-I tried various sports activities, but I miserably failed because I couldn’t take the pain.
-I discontinued.
+I was 40 years old when I suddenly made the decision to take my health seriously.
+I had become extremely thin and lacked strength and stamina.
+I tried various sports activities, but I failed miserably because I couldn’t handle the pain.
+I eventually gave up.

-Finally, I got into yoga.
-But again after a few weeks, it became too intense for me and I quit!
+Finally, I discovered yoga.
+However, after a few weeks, it became too intense for me, and I ended up quitting.

-That’s when I read an article.
-It talked about a former model who was diagnosed with cancer and got introduced to yoga as part of therapy.
-She shared her experience with yoga and talked how difficult it was her to get into a seemingly easy pose.
-She said the true meaning of yoga meant – you are doing something for yourself – your only competitor is you.
+That’s when I came across an article about a former model who had been diagnosed with cancer and had discovered yoga as part of her therapy.
+She shared her experience with yoga and how challenging it was for her to achieve seemingly easy poses.
+She emphasized that the true meaning of yoga is doing something for yourself, with yourself as your only competitor.
 It requires immense patience and dedication.
-It might take days, weeks, or years to perfect a pose.
-Celebrate even if you have done better than yesterday, it doesn’t matter if it’s a mere 0.1 mm improvement today.
+It might take days, weeks, or even years to perfect a pose.
+Celebrate any progress, no matter how small, and appreciate even a 0.1 mm improvement from one day to the next.

-I took her advice to heart.
-And then it has been no looking back.
-I don’t care what others think of me.
-I just reached the yoga studio, laid my mat, and then it was just me and the mat.
-Soon I started to show real visible improvements.
-Finally, I decided it’s time for the next step!
+I took her advice to heart, and since then, there has been no turning back.
+I no longer care about what others think of me.
+I simply go to the yoga studio, lay out my mat, and it becomes a personal journey between me and my mat.
+Soon, I began to see real and visible improvements.
+Finally, I decided it was time for the next step.

-Being from a learning and development background, I consider it an occupational hazard that i need to understand in depth the mechanics of almost everything.
-Professionally learning how to learn is what I do and it trickles down to my personal life too.
+Coming from a background in learning and development, I consider it an occupational hazard to deeply understand the mechanics of almost everything.
+Professionally, learning how to learn is what I do, and it naturally spills over into my personal life as well.

-After contemplating for more than a year, I finally took the leap of faith to participate in an intensive month-long yoga course to deepen and discipline my practice.
-I was extremely anxious and apprehensive when I embarked to the mountains.
-But with support and blessings of my family I started my journey.
-And now in retrospect, I think it was the best decision of my life.
+After contemplating for over a year, I finally took the leap of faith and enrolled in an intensive month-long yoga course to deepen and discipline my practice.
+I felt extremely anxious and apprehensive as I embarked on this journey to the mountains.
+However, with the support and blessings of my family, I began my adventure.
+Looking back now, I believe it was the best decision of my life.

-The program is really intense for someone like me who is not much into physical activity.
-Moreover it was difficult and challenging to let go off the fear of failure and getting hurt.
-But i realized it was not impossible.
-And that was the learning.
+The program was incredibly intense for someone like me who wasn’t accustomed to much physical activity.
+Moreover, it was difficult and challenging to let go of the fear of failure and getting hurt.
+However, I realized that it was not impossible, and that in itself was a valuable lesson.

-I have never encountered such beautiful, compassionate and kind souls who despite not being a family member treats you like one.
-It was a very emotional journey but worth a fortune.
-A true spiritual lesson in progress to evolve not just mind and body but even the soul.
+I encountered beautiful, compassionate, and kind souls during my journey who treated me like family despite not being blood-related.
+It was an emotional experience but worth every moment.
+It was a true spiritual lesson in progress, allowing me to evolve not just my mind and body, but also my soul.

 “Yoga is the journey of the self, through the self, to the self.”